WahabMam/movie-recommender-system-tmdb-dataset/README.md

  # Notebook Overview with Tutorial Reference
+ this project is for those who are at thier begining level of learning Machine leanring journey

 This  Notebook serves as documentation, providing possible explanations for each part of the code.
 The content is based on a tutorial series from the 'CampusX' YouTube channel.
 You can watch the tutorial series [here](https://www.youtube.com/watch?v=1xtrIEwY_zY&list=PLKnIA16_RmvY5eP91BGPa0vXUYmIdtfPQ).